syncfusion-content/java-file-format-docs/java-file-formats/word-library/Installation/configure-to-download-syncfusion-java-packages-from-apache-maven.md

 ---
-title: Download Syncfusion Java packages for Word Library from Apache Maven | Syncfusion
+title: Download Word Library Java packages from Apache Maven | Syncfusion
 description: This section demonstrates how to configure and download required Jars for the Word Library from Apache Maven (Jar configuration)
 platform: java-file-formats
 control: general